 Specific information for Parish and Town Councils

-Parish and town councils are key players and critical to the success of the localism agenda given their local knowledge and experience.
-Cornwall Council now needs to build on this experience and take it forward through the localism service.
+Parish and town councils are key partners and will be critical to the success of the localism agenda given their local knowledge and experience.

 The following initiatives/projects have begun:-